Gexkill/sweng2/RASD/src/index.md

 * Reservation: it is the ability to reserve a taxi until two hours before time of ride, so when a reservation is done the system makes a normal taxi request 10 minutes before the ride.
 The reservation is identified by start point, end point, user and time.
 * Taxi request: it is the request the system sends (automatically or after a user request) to taxi to specify a ride, specifying start point, user and other elements if they are available.
 * User request: it is the request for a taxi drive as soon as possible, it contains the user data and the start point that can be get by GPS (current position) or inserting manually
-* Zone: it is a zone of approximately 2 km^2, the city is splitted into these zones.
+* Zone: it is a zone of approximately 2 km^2, the city is split into these zones.
 From taxi position the system gets his zone and inserts the taxi into the zone queue.
 So the system guarantees a fair management of taxi queues
 * Task: a task is an action done automatically by the server, for example "send request 10 minutes before ride" is a task
 * Taxi: it is a means of transport that can bring only 4 passengers.
 * System: it is the new system we will create with the database of the old system.